Dialysis and End Stage Renal Disease Market Sector Overview

 - Continuous renal replacement therapy ( CRRT )

 Advances in technology, patient monitoring, medication management and clinical knowledge have increased home hemodialysis dialysis options but most end stage renal disease ( ESRD ) patients must still be treated within a dialysis center or clinic.
+It is estimated there are about 6,900 dialysis centers in the United States serving a dialysis patient population of just under 500,000 people.

 Due to the array of oral and injectable pharmaceutical therapies, devices ( IV tubing sets, IV containers, syringes, cannulas, catheters, other assorted disposables ), pharmacy fixtures, cleaning supplies and equipment ( dopplers, diagnostic units, dialysis machines, infusion pumps, refrigerators, water filtration systems, etc.) the dialysis sector relies on numerous drug, medical device, instrumentation and equipment manufacturers as well as distributors, wholesalers and GPOs to source products from.
 The growing global population of ESRD patients and the high consumption rate of products it entails drives a vibrant and competitive commercial dialysis worldwide marketplace.